Alfred Dockery House

 Alfred Dockery House is a historic plantation house located near Rockingham, Richmond County, North Carolina.
-It was built about 1840, and is a two-story, five bay, brick dwelling with a low hipped roof in the Greek Revival style.
+It was built about 1840, and is a two-story, five-bay, brick dwelling with a low hipped roof in the Greek Revival style.
+The facade's brickwork is laid in Flemish bond.
 It rests on a brick foundation and has two ells.
 The house was restored in 1951.
 Also on the property are the contributing remains of an outbuilding and the remains of a water-powered mill.
 It was the home of Congressman and brigadier general of the Tennessee State Militia Alfred Dockery (1797-1875).

 It was listed on the National Register of Historic Places in 1986.